kevmoo/pubviz/README.md

 Usage: pubviz [<args>] <command> [<package path>]

 Commands:
-  open   Populate a temporary file with the content and open it. print  Print the output to stdout.
+  open     Populate a temporary file with the content and open it. print    Print the output to stdout. archive  Generates an HTML report in the current directory, under pubviz/index.html.

 Arguments:
   -f, --format=<format>